cysouw/diathesis/text/c06_prepositions.md

 c.
 Sie erwachte davon, dass es regnete.
 :::

 This causal *durch* and *von* are also found in passives [@next a] as a way to express the demoted agent.
-Actually, this usage of *durch* in passives can be seen as a regular causal usage [@next b], and might thus not be an integral part of the passive construction (see [@sec:participles-werden-passive] on the *werden* passive).
+Actually, this usage of *von* and *durch* in passives can be seen as an instance of a regular causal usage [@next] and might thus not be an integral part of the passive construction (see [@sec:participles-werden-passive] on the *werden* passive).

 ::: ex
 a.
+Der Sturm zerstörte das Haus.
-Das Haus wird gebaut durch mich.
+a.
+Das Haus wurde zerstört durch den Sturm.
 b.
-Das Haus wird dadurch gebaut, dass ich einen Stein auf den anderen lege.
+Das Haus wurde dadurch zerstört, dass es vernachlässigt wurde.
 :::

 ### Adnominal prepositional phrases